gosiao/gosiao.github.com/_pages/research/fde.md

-therefore the embedding potential is defined analogously to exchange-correlation potential in Kohn-Sham DFT, nevertheless all the subsystems can either be described with DFT or with wave-funtion theory (WFT) based methods, what results in various embedding schemes, termed DFT-in-DFT, WFT-in-DFT, WFT-in-WFT.
+therefore the embedding potential is defined analogously to exchange-correlation potential in Kohn-Sham DFT, nevertheless all the subsystems can either be described with DFT or with wave-function theory (WFT) based methods, what results in various embedding schemes, termed DFT-in-DFT, WFT-in-DFT, WFT-in-WFT.

-Currently available FDE schemes are limitted to non-relativistic or quasi-relativistic Hamiltonians and only to few molecular properties (not higher than of second-order).
+Currently available FDE schemes are limited to non-relativistic or quasi-relativistic Hamiltonians and only to few molecular properties (not higher than of second-order).
 And the developments in the *fully*-relativistic four-component (4c) framework with the Dirac-Coulomb (DC) Hamiltonian and various DFT and WFT methods